adambarrameda/adambarrameda/README.md

 ### hello hello hello

 - Are you there, God ?
 It's me, @adambarrameda 🤗
-- Currently learning the very basics from the one and only, Skillcrush bootcamp !! 🎉
-- Also freeCodeCamp and ZTM.
-I like to be thorough.
 - You can reach me via email at hello@adambarrameda.com.

 <!---